Professional License Defense

 - Lavy Law: We will encourage you to fight the adverse decision through an administrative appeal.
 Or, we may contact the Board prior to their decision and negotiate a favorable outcome for all parties- such as probation.

 - Administrative appeal: If you disagree with the Board’s decision to discipline you, you are allowed to have a Judge review the allegations against you and overturn their decision.

-- Lavy Lawyer: we are in our most familiar territory at this stage in the process – the courtroom.
+- Lavy Law: We are in our most familiar territory at this stage in the process – the courtroom.
 Just as we do in criminal court, we will fight for your innocence before the Judge.
 Before court, we will draft a legal memorandum with supporting evidence, as well as obtain stipulations or facts in agreement with the state attorney general.
 At court, we will present witnesses, cross-examine government witnesses, and present a compelling closing argument.
 Then, the court will take the decision under submission and you will receive a decision by mail in your favor- reinstating your license.